-These kits provide you with the ideas, tools and resources to support a classroom, school or community-wide event that teaches and encourages safe road use.
-Various topics are covered, so feel free to use and adapt these guides to fit your needs.
-We’ve made it easy to pick and choose elements that will support your local event.
+Whichever route you take, the kits below will provide you with the ideas, tools and resources to support your classroom, school or community event that teaches and encourages safe road use.
+Feel free to use and adapt these guides to fit your needs.
+We’ve made it easy to pick and choose topics that will support your local event.

 So, whom should you involve?
 Think beyond the classroom—maybe you want to involve your students’ families, police officers, public health nurses, government officials and/or non-profit organizations or local businesses in your community.

 Use the following links to explore tools that can support you as you plan your event(s).
 Some of the links include examples to get you started on brainstorming for your event, while others include helpful checklists and tips.